 There’s nothing like singing along to a song that you love.
-However, it becomes even more fun if the lyrics of the song are relatable.
+However, it becomes even more fun if the lyrics are relatable.

 You will find the best lesbian songs that don’t use heteronormative stuff in this list.
 And I don’t mean songs sung by men that are about women.
 I mean wlw songs: by women, about loving women.

-Lucky for all of us, there are a lot of artists with queer and lesbian songs.
-This indicates that this list with queer female and lesbian music can really go on forever.
+Lucky for all of us, there are a lot of artists with queer and lesbian songs, indicating that this list with queer female and lesbian music can go on forever.

 But I stopped myself and picked the songs that are, if it is up to me, pretty freaking gay.

-The next time you like singing along, you have to know these 35 wlw songs by queer and lesbian artists.
-Or if you want to impress someone with your knowledge of queer/lesbian music!
+So if you want to sing along next time, you have to know these 35+ wlw songs by queer and lesbian artists.
+Or if you’re going to impress someone with your knowledge of queer/lesbian music!
 And no, this list doesn’t include Katy Perry’s ‘I Kissed a Girl’ song.

 Best Lesbian Songs + WLW Songs

 Do you listen to girl in red?
-If you’re a queer woman, and you don’t list to her yet, you better start listening right now.
+If you’re a queer woman and don’t listen to her yet, you better start listening right now.

 “They’re so pretty it hurts” is one line many queer women can relate to on a deep level.

-Because let’s be real: sometimes girls are really so pretty it hurts.
+Because let’s be honest: sometimes girls are so pretty it hurts.

-Also, I must say this song is a great contender to be one of the new lesbian anthems!
-So this is one of the lesbian songs you should definitely check out.
+Also, this song is a great contender to be one of the new lesbian anthems!
+So this is one of the lesbian songs and lesbian artists you should check out.

 G Flip chose her music over the girl.
 She broke up with her because she wanted to be productive, which seemed like a good choice.

 Back in 2018, “Make Me Feel” came out.
 Only a few months before Janelle officially came out as panടexual.

-That instantly made the song – and the music video – an anthem for panടexual and bi women around the world.
+That instantly made the song and music videos an anthem for panടexual and bi-women worldwide.

-But the story and setting also seems to resemble bits of Black Mirror’s lesbian episode “San Junipero”.
-This is an episode that is solely focused on the love between two women.
+But the story and setting also resemble bits of Black Mirror’s lesbian Netflix show episode “San Junipero,” an episode solely focused on the love between two women.

-Additionally, Janelle is seen running back and forth between her female and male love interest.
-This shows the audience that it’s okay to love more than one gender.
+Additionally, Janelle runs back and forth between her female and male love interest, showing the audience that it’s okay to love more than one gender.

 Although she identifies as part of the LGBTQ+ community, FLETCHER doesn’t label herself.
 She simply can’t be missed on this list with queer female and lesbian songs.

-In her song “Wasted Youth”, she sings about living your life.
-She sings about not caring about what other people think about what you do or who you spend your time with.
+In her song “Wasted Youth,” she sings about living your life.
+She sings about not caring what other people think about who you spend time with or what you do.

-Fletcher has also revealed that the song is about coming to terms with her own orientation.
-This is also clear when you watch the music video.
+FLETCHER has also revealed that the song is about coming to terms with her orientation, which is evident when watching the music video.

-In the video, she is seen hanging around and having fun with another woman, lesbian YouTuber Shannon Beveridge.
-Fletcher and Shannon were together as a couple, but sadly they broke up.
+In the video, she hangs around and has fun with another woman, lesbian YouTuber Shannon Beveridge.
+FLETCHER and Shannon were together, but sadly they broke up.

-In her song, she leaves no room for interpretation, especially not with the chorus.
+She leaves no room for interpretation in her song, especially not with the chorus.

 She sings about her first lesbian relationship, which she kept a secret from everyone for years.

-After “Only a Girl” was released, there was no turning back for Gia.
-It became important for her to be honest in her music about her orientation since she was closeted for such a long time.
+After the release of “Only a Girl,” there was no turning back for Gia.
+It became essential for her to be honest in her music about her orientation since she was closeted for such a long time.

-As a first-generation Chinese-American, Sofya Wang has unapologetically defied tradition by sharing a true version of herself through music.
+As a first-generation Chinese-American, Sofya Wang has unapologetically defied tradition by sharing an authentic version of herself through music.

-She is an important vocal member of the LGBTQ+ community.
+She is a critical vocal member of the LGBTQ+ community.

-Her first single “Boys Aside” is a refreshing twist on pop music.
-The song is about showing a woman how much nicer it can be to be with another woman.
+Her first single, “Boys Aside,” is a refreshing twist on pop music.
+The song shows a woman how much nicer it can be to be with another woman.

-The lesbian music video matches the feel-good energy of the entire song really well.
+The lesbian music video matches the feel-good energy of the entire song well.
 Sofya takes a woman away from a guy.
-After that we see them in different locations as a couple that is completely in love.
+After that, we see them in different locations as a couple that is ultimately in love.